Mobarak Hossain Khan: Books

 Among his 137 books, 30 are original research books on Music in Bangla, and the 3 mentioned above are his original research books on Music in English.
 Besides, he has published 19 more books on Music for juveniles.
 He started with translations, and he had published 20 of them, and later he had translated 23 more books for Juveniles.
 There were 34 more books on Juvenile stories.
 He had published 2 novels and 2 autobiographical books.
 Another notable contribution is his 4 books on Bangladesh Liberation War.

 Personal life

 Khan was married to Fauzia Yasmin.
-They had one daughter, Reenat Fauzia, and two sons, Dr. Tareef Hayat Khan, and Tanim Hayat Khan.
+They had one daughter, Reenat Fauzia, and two sons, Tareef Hayat Khan, and Tanim Hayat Khan.